-This research guide is designed to introduce researchers to the resources available at UNC-Chapel Hill's Wilson Special Collections Library about Indigenous peoples of North Carolina.
-This guide does not include all of the materials about Indigenous peoples in the state, but is intended to provide a starting point for research.
+This guide is designed to introduce researchers to the resources available at UNC-Chapel Hill's Wilson Special Collections Library about Indigenous peoples of North Carolina.
+This guide is intended to provide a starting point for research and not comprehensive.
+This guide contains a list of materials in Wilson Special Collections Library on each tribe, including books, government reports, and journal articles.

 Search your address at Native-Land.ca to see Indigenous territories, treaties, and languages.